david-crespo/unfollowers/README.md

 ### Limitations

 * Only looks at your first 5000 followers
-* If more than 10 people unfollowed you, you will only see the first 10
+* If more than 100 people unfollowed you, you will only see the first 100

-Neither of these are too hard to fix, I just didn't need to do it for my own use case.
+Both of these are because I didn't need to implement paging for my own small number of followers.

 ## How to host with Heroku and IFTTT